emilyasterjones/X_maze/Capture/protocol.md

 #### Camera
 1. Start the camera.
 1. Confirm TTL pulses appear on SpikeGLX.
-1. Log behavior and session start time on ABED.
-1. Fill out the rest of the ABED form.

 #### End Epoch
 1. Stop video, then behavior, then recording.
-1. Enter end time on ABED.

 #### End Session
 1. Stop acquisition.
 1. Put mouse back on the ball and unplug.
 Retape the flex slot.
 1. Untwist the data cable.
-1. Transfer video files to Oak.
-After first recording of the day, start DeepLabCut on Niflheim.

 ### Clean up
-1. Transfer all files to Oak.
 1. Feed the mice.
 1. Switch off power to track hardware. _Note: leaving solenoids plugged in for too long can cause them to fry._
 1. Release tubing from solenoid.
 Drain milk, then rinse with water.
 Pump air through with plunger to dry.
 1. Wipe everything again.
-1. Later that night: once DeepLabCut is finished, start Kilosort on Niflheim.
 1. _Once a week_: Fill with ethanol/bleach and close valve.
 Let sit overnight.

-### Notes
-* The LT and DY are run off of separate Arduinos on separate ports, but have an overlapping USB cable, TTL cable, and syringes.
-When switching tasks, be sure to move the USB cable, A0 pin and ground, and lower syringe tubing.
-LT Arduino comes in on port COM3, DY Arduino comes in on port COM4.

 ### Troubleshooting
 * **Arduino**: Check that power strip and switches are turned on and syringe valves are open.
 Confirm you are on the correct port and that you switched all the wiring and tubing between tasks correctly.
 Check that all wiring is securely connected.
 Try adding debug statements to the code in Arduino IDE, uploading it, and testing the task manually.